cscart/docs/core/front-end/microformats.rst

 Example: database back-up form.

-* ``cm-progressbar`` - assigned to a Comet technology based progressbar.
-* ``cm-progressbar-status`` - when a progressbar is initialized, a *div* element with this class is added to it.
-It is used to set text under the progressbar.
 * ``cm-delete-row`` - when clicking on the element with this class, the nearest parent element *tr* is deleted.
 It is used to delete a row in a table.
 * ``cm-row-item`` - assigned to a table row.
 Used for container identification together with ``cs-delete-row``.
 * ``cm-ajax-cache`` - allows to cache AJAX requests, should be used together with ``cm-ajax``.